otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/lecture-notes/01-introduction-to-chess.md

 ![](../../white_move2.png)

 Again, there are **20 possible moves** that **black** can make as its opening... but it can make those 20 moves **in response** to each of **white's** moves!
 So **20 black moves** for moving **white's pawn** from **a2:a3**; **20 black moves** for moving **white's pawn** from **a2:a4**, and so on, and so on... that's **400 total moves** it calculates at a **depth of 2**.
 And still, every path for the opening returns a **score of 0** (I mean, it's the start of the game... not much is happening yet!)

+What happens at a **depth of 3**?
+The algorithm will then try another move of the **white pieces** in response to each of the **black moves** - let's say another **20 moves per branch on the tree** (in actuality, it isn't exactly 20, as the pawns can only move 1 space after their first move; a moved pawn might now be blocking where a knight can move; a knight can move backwards so has more options after it is moved out, etc, etc...)
+For simplicity's sake, we'll say 20.

+So now the algorithm is considering **8000 possible moves** just to make its first **white move**.